Cogito, Ergo Sum

 He spat on the lawn.

 He shook his head.
 “I’m ready, my friend.
 Ready to offer myself up, to make a grand gesture.
 It’s the only way I can redeem myself.
 I’ve been suppressing myself for too long.
 When I listen to this music, I realize: I’m a warrior.
 I’ve been placed on this earth to fight, to protect, to sacrifice!”
-Again, he slammed his fist down on the table.

 “But what I’m trying to say is this: this world is too docile, too safe.
 There are no great threats, no evil fascists to overthrow.
 Where will I get my opportunity?”

-After checking that the magazine hadn’t come loose during the scuffle, he swung his left leg over the man’s torso and planted it firmly to get a more comfortable and secure aim at the gunman further along the path, who was spraying the line of restaurants behind the theater.
+He checked that the magazine hadn’t jarred loose, then swung his leg over the man’s torso, bracing himself.
+He took aim at the gunman further down the path, who was spraying the line of restaurants behind the theater.
+Geoff drew a bead on the man’s back.
+Rat-tat-tat.
+He fell into a crooked heap.

 He snarled with satisfaction.